 You can download & run the app using your smartphone or Neilsen can provide you a free barcode scanner.

-So, for every time you go shopping, you just simply scan the barcode on the back of the products and the data will automatically be sent to Neilsen’s database.
+So, for everytime you go shopping, you just simply scan the barcode and the data will automatically be sent to Neilsen’s database.

 Food is life and expensive.
 Actually, it's the third biggest expense for Americans.